 http: api_password: YOUR_PASSWORD

-If you are planning to expose your Home Assistant instance to the internet and don’t set a password then your installation could be accessed by everybody.
+If you decide to expose your Home Assistant instance to the internet and forget to set a password, your installation could be accessed by everybody.

-See the HTTP component documentation for more options like HTTPS encryption.
+See the HTTP component documentation for more options, such as the use of HTTPS encryption.

-Home Assistant runs as a self-hosted web application and contains support to be added to your home screen.
-If you’re on Android you can follow the visual guide.
-For other devices, open Home Assistant on your mobile browser and tap the add to home screen option.
+Home Assistant runs as a self-hosted web application and can be pinned to your home screen (with the new W3C standard).
+If you’re on Android, follow the visual guide.
+For other devices, open Home Assistant on your mobile browser and tap the “Add to Home Screen” (or similar) option.

 The most common approach is to set up port forwarding from your router to port 8123 on the computer that is hosting Home Assistant.
-Instructions on how to do this can be found by searching
+General instructions on how to do this can be found by searching

-The problem with making a port accessible is that some Internet service providers will only offer dynamic IPs.
-This can cause you to be unable to access Home Assistant while away.
+A problem with making a port accessible is that some Internet Service Providers only offer dynamic IPs.
+This can cause you to lose access to Home Assistant while away.
 You can solve this by using a free Dynamic DNS service like DuckDNS.

-Just putting a port up is not secure.
+Remember: just putting a port up is not secure.
 You should definitely consider encrypting your traffic if you are accessing your Home Assistant installation remotely.
-For details please check the Set up encryption using Let’s Encrypt blog post.
+For details please check the set up encryption using Let’s Encrypt blog post.

 If you want the very best security, check out the instructions how to use Tor to access your home.